sdhanda6/spec-to-rtl-agent/README.md

 Input

-Design specifications are located in:
+All design specifications are located in:

 examples/specs/

 Each YAML file defines:

 Module behavior
-Inputs/outputs
+Inputs and outputs
 Functional logic

 Output